Organization and Historical FAQs:

 Q: What is the liability insurance charge?

 A: SAM has a risk management program that, in addition to training and educational programs, provides liability insurance coverage for chapters, chapter officers, national officers, volunteer leaders, and house corporations.
 The cost of the program is assessed to each chapter (called a Risk Management Contribution), based on the 3-year average number of chapter members.
-The base fee during the 2012-2013 academic year is $242.50/per member.
+The base fee is approximately $240/per member.
 This fee might be higher (if the chapter has risk management violations, or has conducted high-risk programming).
 The fraternity offers discounts of up to 50% of this fee when chapters meet certain risk-reduction criteria (e.g. alcohol-free housing, extra training, high academic performance, etc.).

 Q: Are scholarships available to members?